If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

-Every year on their first day of school, my daughters get new backpacks and lunch boxes.
-At least at this point in their lives, these items get super nasty and worn out from year to year, so replacing them is well worth the money.
-What is so sad, though, is how expensive it is to buy embroidered lunch boxes or backpacks!
-Adding that name or monogram costs around $15-$20 to purchase online.
+Every first day of school or preschool, my daughters get new backpacks and lunch boxes.
+These items get nasty and worn out from year to year, so replacing them is necessary.

-So, that’s why one of the first things I started doing when I got my embroidery machine was embroidering and monogramming lunch boxes on my own!
+Now, embroidered lunch boxes are expensive to purchase.
+Thus, one of the first things I started doing when I got my embroidery machine was embroidering and monogramming lunch boxes myself!

-If you want to personalize lunch bags for your kids too, I’ll show you how to monogram a lunch box in this embroidery machine tutorial.
+If you want to personalize lunch bags, too, I’ll show you how to monogram a lunch box in this embroidery machine tutorial.

-Picking a Lunch Box: Not All Boxes Will Work
+Picking a Lunch Box: Not All Will Work

-If you have a pocket on the front of the lunch box, unless you remove it with a seam ripper and then sew it back on, you’ll have to embroider on top of it, thus making the pocket nonfunctional.
+If you have a pocket on the front of the lunch box, unless you remove it with a seam ripper and sew it back on, you have to embroider on top of it, thus making the pocket nonfunctional.

 And lastly, you’ll need to check the material that’s insulating the lunch box.
 My lunch box had a thin layer of foam padding, which was easy for my machine to stitch through.
-If your insulation is cardboard or something thicker, pick a new lunch box or test a small area before you start stitching to make sure you won’t hurt your machine.
+If your insulation is very thick, pick a new lunch box or test a small area before stitching to ensure you won’t hurt your machine.

 Lunch Box Embroidery Supplies